 Titled Versus Right of Possession Property

 Not all property in Panama is titled.
-If you are considering buying a property, you should ask the seller or the real estate sales person for the FiNCA (farm) number.
+If you are considering buying a property, you should ask the seller or the real estate salesperson for the FINCA (farm) number.
 With the Finca number, your attorney can do a title search to verify that the person selling you the property is really the owner(s), can determine if there is a mortgage, the balance of the mortgage, if the payments are current, and if all taxes have been paid.

-Not all right of possession property can be built on.
+Not all right of possession (ROP) property can be built on.
 If you plan to build, verify that you can get a building permit before you give anyone any money.
 If there is a current building on the property, verify that it is legal and can stay.

 If you buy titled property, you can avoid any right of possession problems because there is a clear and recorded chain of title.

-In 2008 the government stimulated the real estate industry by promising a 20-year tax exoneration for properties which were built prior to January 1, 2012.
+In 2008 the government stimulated the real estate industry by promising a 20-year tax exoneration for properties that were built prior to January 1, 2012.
 This tax exoneration, which only applies to titled property, can be transferred from one owner to the next.
-But you should be aware that the tax exoneration only applies to the improvements or construction.
+But you should be aware that tax exoneration only applies to improvements or construction.
 You will still need to pay taxes on the land.